Skill Demand Index

 Which roles need Ahrefs/SEMrush most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Ahrefs/SEMrush include Technical SEO and SEO.
+Skills commonly paired with Ahrefs/SEMrush include Technical SEO and Google Search Console.

 Depth Level Distribution